wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 Use [iTerm](http://www.iterm2.com/), unless you want to be wrong (but note: wanting to be wrong is itself wrong).
 Use [tmux](/wiki/tmux) for terminal multiplexing, and never [screen](/wiki/screen).

-On the subject of GUI versus terminal, remember to use Vim and tmux preferentially over MacVim.
+On the subject of GUI versus terminal, remember to use Neovim and tmux preferentially over MacVim.
 The former is self-evidently correct.

 ## Secret management